calculix/CalculiX-Examples/Test/Beam/README.md

 + None of the methods can couple the rotations of a beam node (knot or not a knot) to a surface.
 + Distributing coupling makes the mean displacement of the surface equal to the displacement of the reference node.
 + Kinematic coupling pin-joines the reference node to the surface.
++ Issue in 2.19: Definition of distributed coupling has changed.
+Input files need to be adjusted.
+For now, they exhibit no coupling at all.

 File                          | Contents